langara-may-2019/week-2-hotel-website-KarlaLGA/README.md

 # Week Two - Hotel Website
 ## Here we go!
 Let's start building up behaviour on a website!
+Make sure you flip through the slides to refresh your memory on jQuery.
+Let me know if you have any questions.

 This is a website for a boutique hotel where we will make it more exciting by using our JavaScript skills.